 Kernel Data Inpage Error is a frustrating error.
 This is one reason for the very infamous Blue Screen of Death or BSOD.
 In this error the computer shows a light-blue screen occupying the whole monitor and then turns off.
 In kernel data in page error windows 7, the blue screen displays numerous technical lines and then turn off.
 Inside the stop code kernel data in page error, an error code is written.
-The user can identify the problem with his/her device by simply searching for the error code online.
+The user can identify the problem with their device by simply searching for the error code online.

 During Windows Kernel error, there is a lot of scope for data loss.
 In this error you can lose the stuff you were working on, or some previously-stored files corrupts and cannot by any method be recovered.
 But don’t worry, today we’ll tell you how to fix this error and keep your work safe and sound and prevent your device from crashing.